geomarker-io/codec/inst/codec_data/green/README.md

 ## About

 Annual measures of greenness and built environment.
-The codec dpkg includes the most recently available vintage for each data product (2023 greenspace and impervious, 2021 tree canopy, and 2024 EVI)
+The codec dpkg includes the most recently available vintage for each data product (2023 greenspace and impervious, 2021 tree canopy, 2024 EVI, and 2020 city treecanopy)

 ## Data